dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 **DBeaver**

 We woud install DBeaver on directly on Windows.
 You can [download the installer here](https://dbeaver.io/download/).

+You might need to provide the path to an SSH key when you